Road America: 2005 BRIC wreck

 At the beginning of the Group 6 race in the 2005 Brian Redman International Challenge, there was a large incident consisting of most of the field: The driver starting fifth (Ray Mulacek, 1969 Chevrolet Camaro) accelerated well before the green flag and tried to force his way between the wall and the car in front of him, resulting in contact with the wall.
 A following car checked up and was rear-ended, causing a spin that led to further contact as following cars were unable to avoid the growing incident.
 After just a few seconds of green flag racing, the red flag was waved.
 Following the initial incident, the failure of trailing drivers to heed red flags being shown at 14 and 15 (under the bridge at the crest of the hill) may have compounded the issue.
-Luckily, nobody was seriously injured, with the worst injury being a broken arm.
+Nobody was seriously injured, with the worst injury being a broken arm.